oskardudycz/event-driven.io/content/posts/2022-08-10--why_are_we_afraid_of_our_decisions/index.en.md

 Another problem is, what I call, a **broken contract between business and development.** We don't believe that business will give us time to correct our mishaps.
 Business doesn't trust us that the next refactoring will actually be needed and not just moving the code from one place to another.

-**Fear may come from us not being experienced enough.** In our industry, we usually face new problems every day (or following in a couching tone: _challenges_).
+**Fear may come from us not being experienced enough.** In our industry, we usually face new problems every day (or following in a coaching tone: _challenges_).
 We rarely have an identical case to solve.
 And even if we do, it often turns out that we were too fast in our assumptions.
 The similarity was only superficial, and the problem turned out completely different.
 A small detail made it so.

 **All of these fears are real.
 If we focus on them, they will overwhelm us.
 How do you break this vicious circle?**